justinfarrelldev/vitest-jest-mocha/README.md

 # Comparison Between Vitest, Jest and Mocha

 This repo serves as a testing ground for Vitest, Jest and Mocha.
-You can compare performance strategies with each.
+You can compare performance strategies with each using a single handy command on whichever machine you clone this to.

+# Possible Issues With My Methodology

+There are a few schisms I can think of regarding these tests, however I am unsure if they affect anything.
+One such schism is that I use "assert" within Mocha's JS and TS tests.
+I used this because I had no knowledge of "expect" existing within Chai until I had already gotten to the JSX stage, however I forgot that this was something to change and have since collected the data to be used for my presentation.
+It would be interesting to see if there is any meaningful performance difference between "expect" and "assert" within Chai, although I would assume it would be almost negligible.

+Another possible schism involves TS-Jest vs Babel with Jest.
+I am aware that you can transpile TS code with Babel and then run Jest on that code, however it is much more difficult to set up (in my experience) than TS-Jest, so I went with that.
+There may be some performance gains to be had with Jest if it uses Babel straight away rather than TS-Jest.

 # Running the Tests

-Some tests are located within a "src" folder, some are outside of it (within a "test" folder).
-The ones in the "src" folder belong to Jest / Vitest and will have a ".jest" or ".vitest" added to their names.
-I have preferred the pattern "name.jest.test.ts" for simplicity.
+All tests are located within the `src` folder.
+Under `src`, you will find `js`, `jsx`, `ts` and `tsx` folders.
+Each of these folders has a single file in the top-level directory (either named "addTwoNumbers" or "counter").
+This file is the base file with the functions / components being tested.

+There are also other folders named "jest", "mocha" and "vitest" - these contain the test files.

+I have preferred the pattern "name.jest.test.ts" for simplicity (where "jest" is the name of the testing framework).

 # Comparing Test Framework Performance

 Make sure to run `nvm use` if you are using NVM.
 Otherwise, I have used Node v18.16.0 to run the various parts of this repo.

+Use `npm install` to install dependencies.

 To compare the performance of the various test frameworks against each other, run:
 ```